From selling pickles in the streets of Manhattan to becoming a multibillion dollar company.

 Max Polaner and his wife, Lena, start preserving fresh fruits and picking fresh vegetables somewhere before the turn of 1900.
 Back then, the Polaner® operation was a room next door to their fruit and vegetable store at 370 Bank Street in Newark, New Jersey.
 Once Max and Lena saw how quickly customers were falling in love with the jellies, preserves, sauerkraut, pickles, and other goods they were selling as a “side business,” they began selling their wares through other Newark stores.
 Soon, this husband and wife team’s reach was moving beyond the neighborhoods of Newark and extending into the high-quality food stores throughout the New York and New Jersey metropolitan area.

-B&M® moves from its original location at 13 Franklin Street, Portland, Maine to a state-of-the-art four-story cannery on Casco Bay, also in Portland.
-To this day, the B&M facility, located at One Beanpot Circle, remains a New England landmark and is seen by thousands of motorists daily, and continued to operate at that location for more than 100 years until 2021.
+B&M® moves from its original location at 13 Franklin Street, Portland, Maine to a state-of-the-art four-story cannery at One Beanpot Circle on Casco Bay, also in Portland.
+The B&M facility was a New England landmark, seen by thousands of motorists daily, and continued to operate at that location for more than 100 years until 2021.